hashcloak/Meson/docs/docs/docs.md

     tcp4 = ["1.1.1.1:30002"] # <- Here from 30001 to 300002
 ```

 After changing the port numbers you can run the docker service command with `-p 30002:30002`.
+Also be aware that your provider will have to wait for a [new epoch](#waiting-for-katzenpost-epoch).

 ### How to Run an Nonvoting Authority

-Only one non voting authority is needed per nonvoting mixnet.
+Only one nonvoting authority is needed per nonvoting mixnet.
 Once you have a valid `authority.toml` file you can use the following docker command to run a mixnet.
-Look at the output of `genconfig` or at the [katznepost docs](https://github.com/katzenpost/docs/blob/master/handbook/nonvoting_pki.rst#configuring-the-non-voting-directory-authority) for more information on how to create the configuration of the authority.
+Look at the output of `genconfig` or at [katznepost docs](https://github.com/katzenpost/docs/blob/master/handbook/nonvoting_pki.rst#configuring-the-non-voting-directory-authority) for more information on how to create the configuration of the authority.

 ```
 docker service create --name authority -d \